 - To research the family history or genealogy

 Certified translations of death certificates are also essential to deal with the will and property of the deceased in other countries.
-For instance, when the deceased owned a small house in the coast in Spain, a certified translation of the death certificate will be required for procedures in the country.
+For instance, if the deceased owned a small house on the coast in Spain, a certified translation of the death certificate will be required for procedures in the country.